jasewarner/wordpress-installer/README.md

 [Jase Warner](https://jase.io/)

+> If this project has been a help to you, feel free to [buy this grateful developer a beer](https://www.buymeacoffee.com/jasewarner/) 🍻

 ## Synopsis

 I was looking around for a useful script to speed up the setting-up process for a WordPress site.